 “IP is, by definition, a government-granted exclusive ownership right to an idea.”

-Jim Balsillie, chair of the Council of Canadian Innovators and co-founder of BlackBerry, was tapped to lead the panel as its chair.
+Jim Balsillie, chair of the Council of Canadian Innovators and co-CEO of BlackBerry, was tapped to lead the panel as its chair.
 Balsillie stated in the report, “IP is, by definition, a government-granted exclusive ownership right to an idea, and continued leadership from the Government of Ontario is critical to the success of these recommendations.”